cast-org/figuration/docs/4.0.0-alpha.5/widgets/dropdown.md

 layout: docs
 title: Dropdown
 subtitle: dropdown.js
+description: Add a context menu or list of links to a control item.
+Support for nested lists is included automatically.
 group: widgets
 ---

-Add a context menu or list of links to a control item.
-Support for nested lists is included automatically.
-There is also an expand on hover option, even though we recommend that you use the default click to toggle mode for consitent usability across devices.

 {% capture callout %}
 Incompatible Widgets